YangaB7/YangaB7/README.md

 👋 Hi I'm **Yanga**!
-I like to code React Native applications and make games using PyGame and Godot.
+I dont push much on here but I like to code React Native applications and make games using PyGame and Godot.
  <br>
 There is still a lot for me to learn and a long road ahead of me.
 Excited for it....................
  <br>